InnoFang/code-counter/README.md

     # Ignore some directories or files which are not write by yourself
     # but generate by the projects, just add what you want to add.
-    'ignore': ['out', 'venv', '.git', '.idea', 'build', 'target'], }
+    'ignore': ['out', 'venv', '.git', '.idea', 'build', 'target', 'node_modules'], }
 ```

-**TIPS** `ignore` is important, the reason is that if you want to count how many code you have written
+**NOTE** `ignore` is important, the reason is that if you want to count how many code you have written
 and there are some code generate by the project automatically which is not belong to you,
 so ignore them is fair